caddy-dns/tecnocratica/README.md

 Tecnocratica module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with Tecnocratica (Neodigit and Virtualname).
+It can be used to manage DNS records with Tecnocratica-powered services (Neodigit and Virtualname).

 ## Caddy module name

 ```
 dns.providers.tecnocratica
 ```

-## Building

-**Note:** The libdns package for Tecnocratica is currently in development.
-Until it is published at `github.com/libdns/tecnocratica`, this module uses a replace directive in `go.mod` to point to the development repository at `github.com/aalmenar/libdns-tecnocratica`.
-Once the official package is published, the replace directive can be removed.

 ## Config examples